fralalonde/iostream/README.md

 <dependency>
     <groupId>ca.rbon</groupId>
     <artifactId>iostream</artifactId>
-    <version>0.9.0</version>
+    <version>0.9.1</version>
 </dependency>
 ```

-Sadly I do no have gradle at the ready, but I'm sure you smart foxes will know where to insert what I believe to be `ca.rbon:iostream:0.9.0`.
+Sadly I do no have gradle at the ready, but I'm sure you smart foxes will know where to insert what I believe to be `ca.rbon:iostream:0.9.1`.

-This library requires Java 1.8 (and nothing but).
+Because it uses default interface methods, this library requires Java 1.8 (and nothing but).

 ## How does it work?